Jammy2211/PyAutoLens/README.rst

         pixel_scales=0.05,  # <- Conversion from pixel units to arc-seconds.
     )

-    """The lens galaxy is at redshift 0.5 and its mass profile is an elliptical Isothermal."""
+    """The lens galaxy has an EllipticalIsothermal MassProfile and is at redshift 0.5."""

     sie = al.mp.EllipticalIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6